 Numerous studies on fertilisation practices in market gardening in southern Benin have shown that high doses of organic and mineral fertilisers are applied to market gardening soils (Assogba-Komlan et al. 2007; Atidegla et al. 2011; Perrin et al. 2014).
 Doses of organic matter such as poultry droppings and cottonseed residues above 40 t/ha/cycle, and mineral fertilisers such as urea and NPK above 600 kg/ha/cycle, have been reported as common occurrence for vegetables such as Solanum macrocarpum (Assogba-Komlan et al. 2007).
 These high application rates of organic and mineral fertilisers have little influence on vegetable yields on sandy soils in the southern Benin coastal sedimentary basin, but generate clear environmental risks (Assogba-Komlan et al. 2007; Perrin 2013; Perrin et al. 2014).
-A recent article (Atidegla et al. 2018) states that all producers over-fertilise, as they exceed the recommended 400 kg/ha mineral fertiliser rate by up to 300%.
+A recent article (Atidegla et al. 2018) states that all producers over-fertilise, as they exceed the recommended 400-kg/ha mineral fertiliser rate by up to 300%.
 In addition, the article claims that only 21% of market gardeners comply with the recommended rate of 20 t/ha of poultry droppings.
+It has been noted that over-fertilisation is a global issue that greatly worsens the environmental impacts of both conventional and organic agricultural systems (Foteinis et al. 2021).

 According with our surveys, the most common organic fertiliser used in southern Benin is poultry droppings.
 These have variable characteristics (e.g. N and C content) and its trace element content is considerably higher than that of poultry droppings used in France (Supplementary Material).
-We determined via analyses a mean N content of 1.89%DM, with a 9.5% humidity content.
+We determined via analyses a mean N content of 1.89% DM, with a 9.5% humidity content.

 Over-fertilisation of market vegetables was noted via our surveys, notably in Conventional systems, but not in the orders of magnitude reported in the literature.
-We found mean inputs 8.0 t organic fertilisers/ha and 170 kg mineral N fertilisers/ha in Conventional systems (for a total input of ~300 kg N/ha), 2.5 t/ha organic and 64 kg/ha mineral in Lean systems (~104 kg N/ha), and 14.0 t/ha organic and 0 kg/ha mineral in Organic systems (~225 kg N/ha).
-The N demands of vegetables are in the order of 170-400 kg N/ha for tomato, 120-170 for carrot, 50-80 for lettuce and 160 for curcubitaceae (Neuweiler and Krauss 2017).
-See section 3.3 for fertiliser and other inputs per crop, site and production type.
+We found mean inputs 8.0 t organic fertilisers/ha and 170 kg mineral N fertilisers/ha in Conventional systems (for a total input of ~ 300 kg N/ha), 2.5 t/ha organic and 64 kg/ha mineral in Lean systems (~104 kg N/ha) and 14.0 t/ha organic and 0 kg/ha mineral in Organic systems (~225 kg N/ha).
+The N demands of vegetables are in the order of 170-400 kg N/ ha for tomato, 120-170 for carrot, 50-80 for lettuce and 160 for Cucurbitaceae (Neuweiler and Krauss 2017).
+See Sect.
+3.3 for fertiliser and other inputs per crop, site and production type.